 A church that’s here for you

-Welcome to the St Nicholas Church website!
-If you are looking for the perfect church, St Nicholas is probably not for you.
-But if you are excited about the possibility of joining a group of men, women and children (of all ages) who are fascinated by Jesus, and want to make sense of 21st century life by trying to follow him, then you may find this a place you can be comfortable.
+We are a group of men, women and children (of all ages) who are fascinated by Jesus, and want to make sense of 21st century life by trying to follow him.

-Come and help us as we explore together how to be Christians in 21st century Oxford.
+Come and help us as we explore together how to be Christians in this place and at this time.

 If you have any questions or just want to get in touch, we’d love to hear from you.
-Contact details for the members of the team here on the Contacts page.
+For contact details of members of the team – please click here for the Contacts Page.